user1342/Tomato/README.md

 **Tomato is a proof of concept stegonogrpahy tool that utilises minimum-entropy coupling code provided by [ssokota](https://github.com/ssokota/mec/tree/master)! ⭐**

-- 🔒 Secure Encoding: Encode plaintext into stegotext using customizable encryption parameters.
-- 🕵️ Reliable Decoding: Decode stegotext back into its original plaintext and byte format.
-- 🛠️ Customizable Options: Adjust cipher length, shared private key, model prompt, and other parameters to tailor the encoding/decoding process to your needs.

 # 🧠 How It Works: Minimum Entropy Coupling and Language Models
 To understand how the Tomato Encoder/Decoder Tool works, we need to dive a bit deeper into two key concepts: Minimum Entropy Coupling (MEC) and how it relates to Large Language Models (LLMs).